ruuda/noblit/docs/query-planning.md

    known value in the <abbr>AVET</abbr> index).
  * **An existence test.** Such a scan can be used to test if a datom exists in the database when both the entity and value are known.
-If it does not exists, the loop associated with this can will have zero iterations, and the result of the entire query becomes empty.
+If it does not exists, the loop associated with this scan will have zero iterations (for a given iteration of the outer loops).

 The variables in a statement determine which scan is used: